tiarasukma-analytics/customer-revenue-behaviour-analysis/README.md

-# Customer Behaviour Analysis — Superstore (Python)
+# Customer Revenue Behaviour Analysis — Superstore (Python)

 ## Overview
 This project analyzes customer revenue behavior using transactional sales data, with a focus on time-based revenue retention.